top of page

 Canine Hyperuricosuria (HUU)

 Hyperuricosuria means elevated levels of uric acid in the urine.
 This trait predisposes dogs to form stones in their bladders or sometimes kidneys.
 These stones often must be removed surgically and can be difficult to treat.
 Hyperuricosuria is inherited as a simple autosomal recessive trait.
 A DNA test for this specific mutation can determine if dogs are normal or if they carry one or two copies of the mutation.
 Dogs that carry two copies of the mutation will be affected and susceptible to develop bladder/kidney stones.
 Samples are obtained by non invasive means using a buccal swab (cheek swab).
-For more information about DNA testing through University of California, Davis click HERE.
+For more information about DNA testing through AKC's new DNA Program, click HERE or for using The University of California, Davis click HERE.

-Clinical Screening tests are used to determine inherited disorders, caused by a number of different genes or environmental factors.
-Dogs are tested for these conditions by your local Veterinarian or a Veterinarian Specialist.
+Used to determine inherited disorders caused by a number of different genes or environmental factors, dogs are tested for these conditions by your local Veterinarian or a Veterinarian Specialist.
 The most common clinical screening tests used by breeders in conditions that may exist in the Wirehaired Vizsla:

 • Elbow Dysplasia